Local Government Councils Encourage Home Businesses and Working from Home

 Now is the time to explore new startup opportunities

-As the end of 2015 approaches, it’s easy to get caught up in the fun and frivolity of summer, by enjoying the few weeks of the holidays in the sun with friends and family.
+As the end any year approaches, it’s easy to get caught up in the fun and frivolity of summer, by enjoying the few weeks of the holidays in the sun with friends and family.
 But it’s also a really great time to think about your career plans for the new year.

 Is QuickBooks Online the White Elephant in the Room?

 I recently wrote about QuickBooks, once the great competitor to MYOB accounting software, and I thought I would delve a little deeper to see what has happened with the company that use to be their Australian distributor, Reckon and how big they are in the US.
 I looks to me like we have a period of consolidation on our hands with some very big companies and many of them listed trying to earn the cloud accounting dollar.

 We have online courses in MYOB and Xero and are exploring a QuickBooks Online training course.